I Want to Know: Does Coconut Contain FODMAPs?

 You must read individual labels and assess for FODMAPs.
 Even within the same brand, one flavor could be okay such as vanilla, but another flavor such as mango would not be.

 Sweetened Condensed Coconut Milk: A few companies (such as Nature’s Charm and Let’s Do…) have come out with a Sweetened Condensed Coconut Milk product and their ingredients vary.
-Most brands have very clean labels such as: Organic coconut, water and organic cane sugar, occasionally with salt added.
+Most brands have very simple labels such as: Organic coconut, water and organic cane sugar, occasionally with salt added.

 If you want to see coconut in action, check out our Coconut Macaroons, Chocolate Macaroons, Turkey Coconut Curry, Toasted Almond Coconut Fudge Brownies, Poppy Seed Carrot Banana Bread, The Best Popcorn Ever! and our Glorious Morning Muffins.